-(a) Use the written or visual material, included in a curriculum identified in subsection (2)(a) of this section, unless the use of other material has been approved, in writing, by the author of the curriculum, or the Division of Substance Abuse; and
+(a) Use the written or visual material, included in a curriculum identified in subsection (2)(a) of this section, unless the use of other material has been approved, in writing, by the author of the curriculum, or the Behavioral Health, Developmental and Intellectual Disabilities; and

 (b) Follow the sequence of presentation specified in the curriculum used, if a sequence is specified in the curriculum, unless the author of the curriculum grants approval, in writing, to deviate from the specified sequence.

 (4) A zero tolerance program shall provide case coordination services to a zero tolerance offender who is enrolled, including an offender who is referred to an AODE.

 (5) Case coordination shall be performed by a qualified early intervention specialist.

 (a) A review of an offender’s progress once every two (2) weeks; and